KhansaFitriZhafirah/Air-Quality-Classification-in-Jakarta-using-LSTM/README.md

-# Air-Quality-Classification-in-Jakarta-using-LSTM
-Final project for Data Mining course at IPB University.
-This project aims to classify air quality conditions in Jakarta based on historical ISPU data using an LSTM model.
-Achieved 83.45% accuracy in multiclass classification with multivariate time series data.

 # 🌫️ Air Quality Classification in Jakarta using LSTM

 This project is the final assignment of the **Data Mining (KOM1338)** course at IPB University.
 We aimed to classify air quality conditions in **Jakarta** based on historical ISPU data using the **Long Short-Term Memory (LSTM)** model based on historical air pollution data from 2010 to 2021.
 The dataset is sourced from the Jakarta Environmental Agency and focuses on multivariate time-series data involving pollutants such as PM10, PM2.5, CO, SO₂, NO₂, and O₃.